linecept/ezui/index.md

 At this point in time contribution is possible through suggestions.
 Suggestions can be made through [GitHub](https://github.com/linecept/ezui/issues).

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
-Read more about becoming a contributor in [our GitHub repo](https://github.com/pmarsceill/just-the-docs#contributing).

 #### Design and Development Principles

 1. DIY - as few dependencies as possible.